MoonSeoJun/spring-chat/README.md

 ---------------------------------------------------------------
 Made by Spring boot MVC :herb:

-If you wanna build, Run to terminal and Run command "./gradlew build" Then, it is just builded and you just run jar file.
+If you wanna build, Run terminal and Run command "./gradlew build" Then, it is just builded and you just run jar file.

 There is still bug. :fire: